shaik1002/biggitlabbomb/doc/integration/jenkins.md

 ## Troubleshooting

-### Error: `Connection failed.
-Please check your settings`
+### Error during GitLab configuration - "Connection failed.
+Please check your settings"

-When you configure GitLab, you might get an error that states `Connection failed.
-Please check your settings`.
+While configuring GitLab, you might get an error that states "Connection failed.
+Please check your settings".

 This issue has multiple possible causes and solutions: